bmartin1/bmartin1.github.io/_projects/2_project.markdown

 importance: 2
 ---

 <p align="justify">To build NELS, we faced the lack of a standard and public dataset of sound events in Web videos and the lack of state-of-the-art performance on this setup.
 Hence, I organized the first public large-scale evaluation of Sound Event Recognition on audio from YouTube.
 The <a href="http://dcase.community/challenge2017/task-large-scale-sound-event-detection">task</a> was part of the 2017 IEEE DCASE challenge, the main event of the field.
-Three more tasks, unrelated to Web audio, were organized by the audio group at Tampere University.
-All 4 tasks are detailed in [1], which is one of the five most cited papers in the field.
+Three more tasks (unrelated to Web audio) were organized by the audio group at Tampere University.
+All 4 tasks are detailed in [1], one of the five most cited papers in the field.
 </p>
 <br>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         <img class="img-fluid rounded z-depth-1" src="{{ '/assets/img/DCASE_website.jpg' | relative_url }}" alt="" title="example image"/>